Luis Garcia Player Props: Nationals vs. Rockies

 Luis Garcia At The Plate

-- Garcia has had a base hit in four of seven games this year, and multiple hits once.
+- In four of seven games this year, Garcia has picked up at least one hit, including one game with multiple hits.

-- In seven games played this year, he has not gone deep.
+- In seven games played this season, he has not hit a home run.

-- Garcia has driven in a run twice this season, but just one in each of those games.
+- Garcia has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.